Zhengjun-Du/ContentAwareImageRecoloring/README.md

 5. Modify the bellow palette colors to recolor the input images

 ## Semantic features extraction
-1. We follow Yagiz Aksoy's code to extract the semantic features, please refer to [https://github.com/iyah4888/SIGGRAPH18SSS](https://github.com/iyah4888/SIGGRAPH18SSS) and replace the **main_hyper.py** with **SemanticExtractor.py**
+1. We follow Yagiz Aksoy's code to extract the semantic features, please refer to [My Tencent Cloud Storage]([https://github.com/iyah4888/SIGGRAPH18SSS](https://share.weiyun.com/OXeqcvHW)) and place it into the **SemanticFeatureExtract** folder and unzip it.
 2. Run **SemanticExtractor.py** to extract the semantic feature of an input image (could run with CPU)

 ## Contact info